 Individualized Wound Treatment

 - Total contact cast (TCC) – A lightweight, fiberglass short leg cast to off-load diabetic foot ulcers.

 - Vacuum Assisted Closure (VAC) – Consists of applying negative pressure to the surface of the wound through foam connected to a small pump.
 This will remove bacteria and drainage while stimulating wound repair.

 - Bio-synthetic skin substitute – Consists of manufactured human skin cells which are applied to proper wounds to stimulate the healing process.

 Total Contact Casts (TCCs) are used in Wound Care to promote healing by minimizing pressure and friction at the wound site.
-The cast is "in total contact" with the foot and lower leg to redistribute weight away from the wound.
-It allows for healing even while walking.
-These casts are removed in wound care weekly or more frequently as determined by the physician.
+The cast is "in total contact" with the foot and lower leg, which redistributes weight away from your wound and allows for healing even while walking.
+These casts are removed in wound care weekly, or more frequently, as determined by your physician.
 In the event of an emergency, the cast can be removed by following the instructions outlined in the Patient Instruction Guide.
 Click here to view.